dlbewley/guifreelife-src/content/blog/Autoscaling-OpenShift-Workloads-with-Custom-Prometheus-Metrics.md

 # Understanding Horizontal Pod Autoscaling

-[Horizontal pod autoscaling][14] (HPA) has been a feature since the earliest days of OpenShift.
-Traditionally, it has only been possible usable with CPU and memory consumption metrics.

-When the CPU load of a pod reached an identified threshold, the Deployment or StatefulSet that created the pod was resized to add more pod replicas.
-When the load receeded, the resource was scaled down and the extra pods were terminated.
+[Horizontal pod autoscaling][14] (HPA) has been a feature since the earliest days of OpenShift, but scaling was triggered only by CPU and memory consumption metrics.
+When the average CPU load of pods in an application reached an identified threshold the Deployment or StatefulSet that created the pod was resized to add more pod replicas.
+When the load receded, the application was scaled down and the extra pods were terminated.

+Unfortunately, those simplistic metrics may not tell the whole story for your application.
-Today, using the OpenShift [Custom Metrics Autoscaler operator][5], we can create our own custom metrics and arbitrary PromQL queries can drive HPA.

-The Custom Metrics Autoscaler operator is based on the upstream [Kubernetes Event Driven Autoscaling][2] project.
-KEDA makes it possible to trigger an autoscaling on a [number of event sources][4] or "Scalers" in the KEDA vernacular.
+The OpenShift [Custom Metrics Autoscaler operator][5] (CMA) enables you to create your own custom metrics and tailored PromQL queries for scaling.
+CMA is based on the upstream [Kubernetes Event Driven Autoscaling][2] project which makes it possible to trigger on a [number of event sources][4] or "Scalers" in the KEDA vernacular.
 We will use the [Prometheus scaler][15].

 > **:star: Pro Tip:** This may remind you of [OpenShift Serverless][17], but the use case differs.
-KEDA, for example will only permit you to scale as low as 1 pod.
+KEDA, for example, will only permit you to scale as low as 1 pod.
 See [Knative versus KEDA][12]

 # Prerequisites

 ## Enabling OpenShift User Workload Monitoring

-To begin monitoring of our own custom application we must first [enable user workload monitoring][13] in OpenShift.
+To begin monitoring our own custom application we must first [enable user workload monitoring][13] in OpenShift.

 Easy peasy.